What can I say. Great wasn’t big on measuring ingredients so I updated it with some new processes and measurements.

 - Remove the dough from the refrigerator and cut it into 4 pieces.

-- Roll out each piece into a long strip about 1/8 inch thick (the cream of tartar and baking powder will make these noodles swell significantly when they cook).
+- Roll out each piece into a long strip about 1/8 inch thick or thinner (the cream of tartar and baking powder will make these noodles swell significantly when they cook).

 - Use a noodle cutter or a knife to cut 3/16 inch wide noodles.